wizcas/gatsby-plugin-valine/README.md

 `<Valine>` supports `style` and `className` props for component styling.

-The custom CSS styles & classes is applied to Valine's container element, i.e. on the same element with the `v` class.
+The custom CSS styles & classes is applied to the Valine's container element, i.e. to the same element with the `v` class.
 Custom classes will precede the `v` class.

 ## How To Contribute